pzrepo/pz-prestashop/README.md

-# Paymentz Prestashop 1.6.10.1 installation guide
+# Pz Prestashop 1.6.10.1 installation guide
 1.)
 Login to your admin panel and click on the "Modules and Services" from left side bar.

 2.)
 From right side conner of the page click on the "Add a new module" button.

 3.)
-Now, browse the Paymentz payment gateway plugin from your directory.
+Now, browse the pzprestashop payment gateway plugin from your directory.

 4.)
 Click on the "Upload this module".